CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Files-And-Folders/copy-folder/copy-folder-block.md

 ### Overwrite

-Option to [Overwrite][Overwrite Property] the folder and/or contents being copied to in the [Destination Path][DestinationPath Property] if they already exists.
+Option to [Overwrite][Overwrite Property] the folder and/or contents being copied to in the [Destination Path][DestinationPath Property] if they already exist.

 If the folder and/or contents exists, [Overwrite][Overwrite Property] must be set to `true`, otherwise an [OperationFailedException][] will be thrown.
 By default, this is set to `false` to avoid implicit and accidental overwriting of existing folders and files.